banner

 How to Prepare for a Trade Show

-Stay friendly, even if you’re feeling tired
+Stay friendly, Even if you’re Feeling Tired

 Trade shows are a tiring environment and even the most energetic salesperson will be feeling worn down by the end of the day.
 Since your team will be working from morning to evening, it’s important to choose people that can remain positive and focused throughout the day.